 Most objections are related to price, product fit, or competitors.
 But, the absence of an objection does not necessarily mean a person is ready to buy.

-In simpler terms, Objection handling is when a salesperson responds in a way that makes the prospect feel comfortable accepting the terms of the deal and moving forward with it.
+In simpler terms, Objection handling in sales is when a salesperson responds in a way that makes the prospect feel comfortable accepting the terms of the deal and moving forward with it.

 1. Situational awareness and its extension

-Situational awareness is the primary weapon you need to equip yourself with; there is no default, magical formula for handling objections.
+Situational awareness is the primary weapon you need to equip yourself with; there is no default, magical formula for handling objections in sales.
 As part of your sales process, you need to understand the nature of the deal you’re pursuing, as well as your prospect’s interests and needs.

 To address prospects’ objections effectively: